AI4Organization/serverless-rag-solution/README.md

 ### Milvus

 Milvus is an open-source vector database built for scalable similarity search and AI applications.
 It supports multiple index types and offers high performance and easy scalability, enabling efficient storage and retrieval of vector embeddings for real-time analytics and machine learning models.

+### Langfuse

+An open-source LLM engineering platform designed to support teams in debugging, analyzing, and iterating on their LLM applications collaboratively.
+It offers features for observability, analytics, and testing, allowing users to track LLM calls, manage prompts, collect scores for LLM completions, and conduct experiments with app behavior prior to deployment.
+Langfuse emphasizes ease of use, framework agnosticism, and is built for production with incremental adoption capabilities, facilitating the development and monitoring of complex LLM applications